truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 * SMART service and SMART tests

   SMART service and tests are important for systems with large numbers of disks.
-  Managing systems with large numbers of disks can present challenges when determining the disk with issues if SMART service and testing is not set up.
+  Managing systems with large numbers of disks can present challenges when determining the disk with issues if SMART service and testing are not set up.

 * Failover service on SCALE Enterprise High Availability (HA) systems